microsoft/BotBuilder-Samples/samples/javascript_nodejs/48.customQABot-all-features/README.md

 1. Update `botbuilder-ai` to version `4.20.0` or greater.
 2. Set `UseTeamsAdaptiveCard` variable in the `.env` file to true.

+If you do not set the `UseTeamsAdaptiveCard` variable or set it to false, the existing Hero Card implementation will be used.

 ## Microsoft Teams channel group chat fix
 To get answers from the service when a bot (named as `HelpBot`) is added to a Teams channel or Teams group chat, refer to it as `@HelpBot` `How to build a bot?`.